alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 3. GPT-3 Results are Qualitatively Better than I Expected

-I had already decided to update my timeline estimates before GPT-3 was announced.
-You have GPT-3 to thank for motivating me to actually write a blog post about it.
+I had already updated my timeline estimates before people started toying with GPT-3, but GPT-3 was what motivated me to write a blog post explaining why.

 What we're seeing with GPT-3 is that language is an incredibly flexible input space.
 People have known this for a while.
 I know that NLP researchers like to